eToro Review for Swiss investors in 2023| Updated: |

 Overall, I think that eToro is secure.
 But the data leak is still concerning.

-One important thing to look at is what would happen if eToro were to bankrupt.
+One important thing to consider is what would happen if eToro were bankrupt.

-If you are buying shares without leverage, eToro is buying the underlying assets in your name.
+If you buy shares without leverage, eToro purchases the underlying assets in your name.
 They are then put in an omnibus account, which is an account with many people inside.
 And they are in your name.

-In theory, if eToro went bust, another financial institution would then give back the shares to the owners.
-This process could take a long time, but would in the end be completed with everybody back with their shares.
+In theory, if eToro went bust, another financial institution would give back the shares to the owners.
+This process could take a long time, but it would, in the end, be completed with everybody back with their shares.

-In the case of leveraged positions or advanced positions like CFDs, this is much riskier and you are unlikely to get anything back since eToro will not buy the underlying assets.
+In the case of leveraged positions or advanced positions like CFDs, this is much riskier.
+You are unlikely to get anything back since eToro will not buy the underlying assets.

 In Europe, eToro is regulated by the Cyprus Securities and Exchange Commission (CySEC).
-This entity has an investor protection scheme that could reimburse up to 20’000 EUR in case you would not be able to get back your shares.
+This entity has an investor protection scheme that could reimburse up to 20’000 EUR in case you cannot get back your shares.

 It is a little concerning that the reputation of the regulation entity (CySEC) is quite bad.
-There have been a few cases where they apparently did not act against fraudulent firms.
-I do know in what measures this is true, but this is still concerning that eToro is regulated by such an entity.
+There have been a few cases where they did not act against fraudulent firms.
+I do not know in what measures this is true.
+But this is still concerning that eToro is regulated by such an entity.